vivek2437/langchain_learnings/README.md

 `

 ## Environment
 You can store API keys in a .env file (e.g., GOOGLE_API_KEY=...).
-This repository ignores .env and env/ by default.
+This repository ignores .env and venv/ by default (see .gitignore).

 ## Quickstart
 - Basic chat: python 1.LLMInteraction/ollama_chat.py